wanghehv1996/newton/docs/quickstart.rst

 Real-time Rendering
 -------------------

 Newton provides a simple OpenGL renderer for visualizing the simulation.
-The renderer is based on `pyglet` and the
+The renderer requires pyglet (version >= 2.0) to be installed.

 .. code-block:: python